 Spying the pigs, the demons squeal with delight as they present Jesus with their request.
 Send us into the pigs; let us enter them!
 If they could not destroy the man, perhaps they could find a way to entice the entire town to curse God!
 After all, pigs were a lucrative business for the region’s rampant pagan sacrifices.
 Jesus responds with a single word: “Go!”
 (Matt.
 8:32).
 All at once, the demons charge into the pigs, throwing the herd into a panic.
 Squealing in terror, kicking dirt and grass into the air, the pigs stampede right off the edge of a cliff, plunging to their deaths in the water below.

 Pause here for a moment.
-Imagine that you are the demon-possessed man’s parent, child, or sibling standing nearby.
+Imagine that the demon-possessed man is your son, or brother or father.
 For years, you have witnessed him living among the tombs, howling into the night and cutting himself with stones.
 He was so violent that even iron shackles could not hold him.
 When the demons beg Jesus for permission to enter the pigs, how would you react?
-What would you say to Jesus?
+What would you be thinking?

 God takes delight in all of His creation (Gen. 1:31).
 The problem, however, with focusing on the loss of the pigs is that when we do, we lose sight of what matters most.
 If the man were our father or brother or son, we would be the ones begging.
 Begging Jesus to rescue the man, no matter the cost.
 And when He does, we would be so overcome with joy and gratitude, we wouldn’t even give the pigs a second thought.
 How could we when a human soul created in God’s own image was just delivered from unspeakable torment?
 The reality is that Jesus is exercising the deepest compassion by declaring one lost man more valuable than two thousand pigs.

 “Of how much more value is a man than a sheep!” – Jesus (Matthew 12:12 ESV)

 This post is adapted from my new Bible study, LEGION: Rediscovering the God Who Rescues Me.